Skip to main content

 • In CSI Driver, cache-dir parameter does not support wildcard character, if you need to use multiple disks as storage devices, specify multiple directories joined by the : character.
 See JuiceFS Community Edition and JuiceFS Cloud Service.

-• For scenario that does intensive small writes, we usually recommend users to temporarily enable client write cache, but due to its inherent risks, this is advised against when using CSI Driver, because pod lifecycle is significantly more unstable, and can cause data loss if pod exists unexpectedly.
+• For scenarios that involve intensive small writes, we usually recommend users to temporarily enable client write cache, but due to its inherent risks, this is advised against when using CSI Driver, because Pod lifecycle is significantly more unstable, and can cause data loss if Pod exists unexpectedly.

 apiVersion: v1